Big changes are in store for our MEP Hangers software for Revit this year.

 Rod sizes can be selected prior to insertion or simply by changing the type of Revit family (different size rods are created as different types).
 Hex nuts, washers, anchors, and clamps or brackets will change according to the rod size to yield accurate bills of materials.

-You can find all those new families in our MEP Hangers sample project on our e-help page.
+You can find all those families in our MEP Hangers sample project, which is available for various versions of Revit.
+Download the sample project in our training and support center.

 We hope that those families will help take your projects to the next level and make working in Revit simpler and faster.
-If you have any feedback after using them, please EMAIL US – we’re eager to know what you think.
+If you have any feedback after using them, please contact us using the form below.